Kamar Aiken

-Kamar Aiken (born May 30, 1989) is a former American football wide receiver.
-He played college football at UCF and was signed by the Buffalo Bills as an undrafted free agent in 2011.
+Kamar Aiken (born May 30, 1989), is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the UCF Knights and was signed by the Buffalo Bills as an undrafted free agent in 2011.
 He also played for the New England Patriots, Baltimore Ravens, Indianapolis Colts, and Philadelphia Eagles.

-Early years
+Early life

+Aiken is the son of Juliet Wint.
 Aiken played high school football at Chaminade-Madonna in Hollywood, Florida.

 Professional career

 Buffalo Bills

 Aiken was signed by the Buffalo Bills as an undrafted free agent in 2011.
-He was waived by the Bills on September 3, 2011 and was signed to the practice squad the next day.
+He was waived by the Bills on September 3, 2011, and was signed to the practice squad the next day.
 He was promoted to the active roster on November 22, 2011.

 On August 31, 2012, Aiken was waived by the Bills and was signed to the practice squad the next day.
 He was released by the Bills on October 3, 2012.

 Chicago Bears

 Aiken was signed to the Chicago Bears practice squad on October 9, 2012.
 On November 6, Aiken was waived.